 SinkDSM can used to represent flexibility in a demand time series.
-Elasticity of the demand is described by upper (capacity_up) and lower (capacity_down) bounds where within the demand is allowed to vary.
+It can represent both, load shifting or load shedding.
+For load shifting, elasticity of the demand is described by upper (capacity_up) and lower (capacity_down) bounds where within the demand is allowed to vary.
 Upwards shifted demand is then balanced with downwards shifted demand.
+For load shedding, shedding capability is described by capacity_down.
+It both, load shifting and load shedding are allowed, capacity_down limits the sum of both downshift categories.

-At the moment, SinkDSM provides two method how the Demand-Side Management (DSM) flexibility is represented in constraints
+SinkDSM provides three approaches how the Demand-Side Management (DSM) flexibility is represented in constraints It can be used for both, dispatch and investments modeling.

-- "delay": Implementation of the DSM modeling method proposed by Zerrahn & Schill (2015): On the representation of demand-side management in power system models, in: Energy (84), pp. 840-845, 10.1016/j.energy.2015.03.037.
-Details: SinkDSMDelayBlock - "interval": Is a fairly simple approach.
+- "DLR": Implementation of the DSM modeling approach from by Gils (2015): 'Balancing of Intermittent Renewable Power Generation by Demand Response and Thermal Energy Storage, Stuttgart, http://dx.doi.org/10.18419/opus-6888>, ', Details: SinkDSMDLRBlock and SinkDSMDLRInvestmentBlock - "DIW": Implementation of the DSM modeling approach by Zerrahn & Schill (2015): On the representation of demand-side management in power system models, in: Energy (84), pp. 840-845, 10.1016/j.energy.2015.03.037.
+Details: SinkDSMDIWBlock and SinkDSMDIWInvestmentBlock - "oemof": Is a fairly simple approach.
 Within a defined windows of time steps, demand can be shifted within the defined bounds of elasticity.
 The window sequentially moves forwards.
-Details: SinkDSMIntervalBlock
+Details: SinkDSMOemofBlock and SinkDSMOemofInvestmentBlock

-Cost can be associated to either demand up shifts or demand down shifts.
+Cost can be associated to either demand up shifts or demand down shifts or both.